paulgitmum/Image-Feed/README.md

 ## Getting Started

-Download the compressed file and extract it on your local machine.
-Open the file using Visual Studio Code Editor
+clone the repo to your local machine by using the provided link Open the file using Visual Studio Code Editor
 In terminal run  npm install
 Once the installation is completed excute  npm run dev